 I. The MFDA Disciplinary Hearing Process

-The Role Of The MFDA
+The Role of the MFDA

 The MFDA is the recognized self-regulatory organization for mutual fund dealers in Canada.
-As part of its regulatory mandate, the MFDA is authorized to commence disciplinary hearings against its Members (mutual fund dealers) and Approved Persons (individuals who conduct or participate in the business of a Member, such as a mutual fund salesperson) who have allegedly engaged in conduct contrary to the MFDA’s By-laws, Rules or Policies (referred to generally as “misconduct”).
+As part of its regulatory mandate, the MFDA is authorized to commence disciplinary hearings against its Members (mutual fund dealers) and Approved Persons (individuals who conduct or participate in the business of a Member, such as mutual fund licensed advisors) who have allegedly engaged in conduct contrary to the MFDA’s By-laws, Rules or Policies (referred to generally as “misconduct”).
 A Member or Approved Person against whom a disciplinary hearing has been commenced is referred to as a Respondent.
 There may be more than one Respondent in a disciplinary hearing.
 The MFDA is permitted to commence a disciplinary hearing up to five years after the Respondent has ceased to be a Member or Approved Person.

 Other parties involved in the disciplinary hearing process include MFDA Staff, the Hearing Panel and the Corporate Secretary’s Office of the MFDA, each of which has a distinct role to play in the proceeding.

 MFDA Staff is comprised of members of the MFDA’s Enforcement Department including MFDA Investigators and MFDA Enforcement Counsel.
 If the MFDA has reason to believe that a Member or Approved Person has engaged in misconduct, MFDA Staff will conduct an investigation to determine whether there is sufficient evidence of violations of MFDA By-laws, Rules or Policies to justify the commencement of a disciplinary hearing.
 If MFDA Staff believes that there is sufficient evidence of misconduct, then MFDA Enforcement Counsel will prepare a document called a Notice of Hearing to commence the proceeding.